How to Optimize User Onboarding in 9 Steps

 4. Segment the User Onboarding Process

 Another great example is the social network company Tumblr.
-Each time a new user signs up to their platform, they ask them which themes and topics they are into so they can personalize onboarding for them:
+Each time a new user signs up to their platform, they ask them which themes and topics they're into so they can personalize onboarding for them.

-According to Salesforce’s State of the Connected Customer, 76% of customers expect businesses to get a clear idea of their needs and expectations.
-By adapting onboarding to the needs of each individual user, you’re setting the stage for a more engaging and personalized product experience.
+Eighty-six percent of customers are more likely to make a purchase if businesses understand their goals.
+By adapting onboarding to the needs of each individual user, you're setting the stage for a more engaging and personalized product experience.

 5. Celebrate Small Wins During Onboarding